 This test is based on Standard European Portuguese.

-The School of Arts and Humanities at the University of Lisbon and the Camões Institute (an organization that promotes Portuguese language and culture worldwide) manage CAPLE.
+The School of Arts and Humanities at the University of Lisbon and the Camões Institute (an organization that promotes the Portuguese language and culture worldwide) manage CAPLE.
 They administrate on behalf of the Ministry of Foreign Affairs of Portugal.

 CAPLE levels follow the guidelines of the Common European Framework of Reference for Languages (also known as CEF, CEFR, or CEFRL).